 One of the most often debated topics within the tithing discussions is how many tithes were in the bible.
-There are multiple viewpoints to how many tithes there were, but i will contrast the two main ones.
-First, there is a tithing system that was an accumulative of 10% of the total increase, and second, there was a three tithes system, which included a second as well as a third tithe that was every three years totaling up to 23%.
-Now, let’s get into the main points of why i believe in the one tithe (10%) system.
+There are multiple viewpoints on how many tithes there were, but I will contrast the two main ones.
+First, there is a tithing system that was an accumulative of 10% of the total increase, and second, there was a three tithes system, which included a second as well as a third tithe that was every three years totaling up to 23-30%.
+I agree that there were multiple tithes given throughout the year, so I don’t disagree with a three tithe system.
+Although I do disagree that the Israelites gave over 10% of their increase.
+Here are the reasons why I believe Israel only gave 10%, not 23%.

 A Tithe Means 10%

-Right off the bat, the three tithes system has an uphill battle in its defense.
+Right off the bat, 23% has an uphill battle in its defense.
 Obviously, 23% is not a tithe.
 At the very core of the tithing definition, a tithe means 10%.
-If I gave God 23% of my increase, then i am not tithing, and we cannot call it a tithe.
+If I gave God 23% of my increase, then I am not tithing, and we cannot call it a tithe.
 Let’s illustrate this.
-If you and i were in a business partnership and we had an agreement for each of us to take 10% of the profit, could either one of us take an additional 10% from our profits and still have a valid agreement?
+If you and I were in a business partnership and we had an agreement for each of us to take 10% of the profit, could either one of us take an additional 10% from our profits and still have a valid agreement?
 The answer is, no. Once we’ve both taken more than 10% of our increase for the year, then we no longer have a tithing agreement.

 A Single Tithe is Complex Enough

-Regardless if there was a single tithe system or not, we already agree that the bible is vague about this complex matter in the first place.
-Now take into account the more complex nature of a three tithes system, which involves an algorithm of various times, places, and recipients.
+Regardless of where anyone stands on this subject, most of us agree that the bible is vague about this complex matter in the first place.
+Now take into account the more complex matter of giving 23%, which involves questionable algorithms.
 With a three tithe (23%) system there would arise an exponential amount of ‘fill in the blanks’.
 For instance…

 … How would one go about giving the second or third tithe of his harvest that he’s already stored, sold, or eaten?